arduino/docs-content/content/micropython-course/course/03.python-cc/python-cc.md

     print("x is smaller than 10")
 ```

 Now take a look at what happens after each statement.
 Notice the empty space just before `print()`?
-This is called an **indentation**, and is how Python organizes code.
+This is called an **indentation** and is how Python organizes code.

 Anything inside of this indentation will execute if the statement is met, and this is a fundamental principle that is used in every Python program that you write!